CycloneDX/cyclonedx-web-tool/README.md

 A web based tool for working with CycloneDX BOMs.

-This tool is currently in preview, with limited functionality.
+Supported functionality:

-Supported funcationality:
+- Converting between different versions and formats

-- Conversion between different versions and formats of CycloneDX BOMs
+- Validation
-- Validation of CycloneDX BOMs
+- Merging multiple BOMs into a single BOM

 # BOM data privacy